-Observations on the reef flat in Molokai, Hawaii, showed current speeds were faster where the reef is deeper and narrower (Curt D Storlazzi et al., 2006) but the EOFs and progressive vectors Figures 7-8) suggest the opposite: current speeds are rapid over the shallow reef crest, slowing significantly and becoming more variable when reaching deeper pools and the ava channel.
+Observations on the linear reef flat in Molokai, Hawaii (Presto et al., 2006), showed current speeds were faster where the reef is deeper and narrower, but the EOFs and progressive vectors presented here (Figures 7-8) suggest the opposite for this reef-lined embayment: current speeds were rapid over the shallow reef crest, slowing significantly and becoming more variable when reaching deeper back-reef pools and the ava channel.
 However, flow through the ava channel was not spatially constant.
 Under both wave and tide forcing, the flow speed through the ava channel steadily increased moving seaward, reaching a maximum at the reef crest.
 The same pattern was not evident under wind forcing, possibly due to wind driven flow being forced into the bay at the surface, but the data density is too low to be certain.
-Hench (2008) vertically binned ADCP data in a similar reef in Moorea, and showed that under low wave forcing surface currents were lower in the reef pass and could reverse near the bottom.
+Hench (2008) vertically binned ADCP data in a similarly-configured reef in Moorea, and showed that under low wave forcing surface currents were lower in the reef pass and could reverse near the bottom.
 The increase in flow speed through the ava channel at the study site is either caused by the increasing volume of water contributed by the reef flats on either side or a narrowing of the channel cross-section.
 Either way, the increase is notable for it's implications for placing a Eulerian ADCP at a fixed point in the channel, and using data from that one point to define flow for all of Faga'alu Bay.

 The Lagrangian methods measured higher mean flow speeds at all locations and during all forcings except for one, on the southern reef during wind forcing (Table 2).
 The disagreement between methods is possibly caused by the drifters being carried in the faster surface flow, while the ADCPs sample the more of the water column, including where slower near-bottom flow.
 The disagreement may also be due to the heterogeneity of flow speeds within the 100 m grid cell.
 The ADCPs were installed in relatively deeper parts of the reef where they could sample during all tide stages, but the flow speeds could be faster where it is forced up and over the coral heads and influence the mobile drifter.